 A sober Christmas can be a challenge for people in recovery.
 It seems like every holiday party, workplace gathering and family event contains alcoholic beverages.
-While it might not be easy at times, planning ahead and a few tips can help people stay sober over the holidays.
+This can make the thought of going out stressful and maintaining self-control challenging.
+While it might not be easy at times, planning ahead and a few of these tips can help people stay sober over the holidays.

 Enjoying a Sober Christmas

 After years of enjoying parties and drinking over the holidays, going through a sober Christmas can be disconcerting at first.
-While it might be different than normal, it is possible to get used to drinking non-alcoholic drinks.
-The holidays are a time for celebrating sobriety.
+While it might be different from the normal, it is possible to get used to drinking non-alcoholic drinks.
+Many, such as seltzers or sodas in a glass can give the appearance of an alcoholic beverage.
+This can help you avoid any awkwardness you may feel about not drinking.
+For you, the holidays can be a time for celebrating sobriety.
 To navigate this time safely, plan ahead and get plenty of support before the holiday events begin.

 Plan ahead for relapse prevention by going to meetings or group support groups.
 Reach out to sober friends who will also attend the same party.
 Individuals can make a sober Christmas a little easier by checking beforehand to see if supportive friends and family members will be at the event.